wp-plugins/delete-me/readme.txt

 = Where is a user sent after deleting themselves? =

 The `Settings -> Delete Me` subpanel lets you enter any URL you'd like to redirect deleted users to, set to homepage by default.
+You can leave "Landing URL" blank to remain at the same URL after deletion.

 = Is there a confirmation before the user deletes themselves? =